EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 You can kind of treat these as disposable Virtual Machines.. kind of.
-This is intended for interactive terminal programs, not for network service daemons, but you can start `screen` or `tmux` sessions to supervise any long running process, and they will run until the container is stopped.
-(Sorry, systemd does not work!
+This is intended for interactive terminal programs, not for network service daemons, but you can start `screen` or `tmux` sessions (or `systemd`) to supervise any long running process, and they will run until the container is stopped.
-It does actually, but it requires the `SYS_ADMIN` capability to do it, and so I've chosen to leave systemd disabled for security purposes.)
 You can stop and restart these containers, and they will retain all of their data (and installed packages) between restarts.
 If you remove the containers (`make destroy` or `docker rm ...`) then all data will be lost.
 A container that is in a stopped state is vulnerable to container pruning (ie. you may wish to reclaim storage space on your Docker server with `docker container prune`, but this will delete all stopped containers and all of their data.)

 ## Setup